-How to Use PRMs to Manage Commission Payments to Your Partners
+How to Use PRM Software to Manage Commission Payments to Partners

 Partner relationship management (PRM) software has existed for about a couple of decades now, but until recently hasn’t had fully integrated commission management and payment capabilities.
 The time has come for that to change.
 In this article, we will explore briefly what a PRM platform does, and how and why commission management and associated payment management need to be a part of any serious PRM platform.

 The purpose of a PRM platform is to automate the workflows associated with recruitment, onboarding, enablement, and management of a distributed channel partner network.
 Channel partners typically comprise various types of third-party organizations who represent a primary vendor’s brand to promote (market), resell and service an end-user base.
 If the third-party organization only promotes a brand to generate awareness and leads, then that entity is called a referral partner or an affiliate.
 On the other hand, if the third-party organization resells a product or service, then the organization is called a reseller, a value-added reseller (VAR), an agent, or something similar.
 If the organization provides services on behalf of a brand—as a consultant, system integrator or franchise, for example—then it is labelled a service provider.

 As you can imagine, a PRM platform that handles recruitment, onboarding, enablement and management activities for a broad range of partner organizations needs to have a highly flexible and configurable set of administration capabilities.
 The administrator of the PRM platform should be able to create various groups and profiles based on partner type, location, the nature of their engagement and other factors, regardless of whether the partners just promote or resell or do both.
 Each of these various groups and profiles require specific access rights and/or activity rights within the PRM platform so users get a seamless experience when they log into the partner portal and are able to access only content that is directly relevant to them.